rocrill/Crilly-s-B-B/README.md

 This [W3Schools](https://www.w3schools.com/html/html_entities.asp) article was used for the `&nbsp;` html to manipulate space around text throughout the site.

 This [W3Schools](https://www.w3docs.com/snippets/css/how-to-vertically-align-text-next-to-an-image.html) article was used when writing the code to display images beside the text on the 'See and do' page.

+This [Stack Overflow](https://stackoverflow.com/questions/5438567/css-submit-button-weird-rendering-on-ipad-iphone) article resolved a formatting issue on all buttons across the site whereby the correct styling was not applied.

 Icons taken from Font Awesome.